siduction/sidu-manual/data/en/0206-iso-dl_en.md

-% Download and burn siduction ISO
+% siduction ISO download

-## Downloading and burning the ISO
+## Downloading the ISO

-### siduction ISO download

 Please use the closest mirror.
 Mirror servers listed below, with details for the entry in `/etc/apt/sources.list.d/siduction.list`, are updated in a timely manner.